Orbitofrontal cortex: Electrophysiology

-Neurons in the OFC respond both to primary reinforcers, as well as cues that predict rewards across multiple sensory domains.
-The evidence for responses to visual, gustatory, somatosensory, and olfactory stimuli is robust, but evidence for auditory responses are weaker.
+Neurons in the OFC respond both to primary reinforcers, and to cues that predict rewards across multiple sensory domains.
+The evidence for responses to visual, gustatory, somatosensory, and olfactory stimuli is robust, but evidence for auditory responses is weaker.
 In a subset of OFC neurons, neural responses to rewards or reward cues are modulated by individual preference and by internal motivational states such as hunger.
 A fraction of neurons that respond to sensory cues predicting a reward are selective for reward, and exhibit reversal behavior when cue outcome relationships are swapped.
-Neurons in the OFC also exhibit responses to the absence of an expected reward, and punishment.
-Another population of neurons exhibits responses to novel stimuli and can “remember” familiar stimuli for up to a day.
+Neurons in the OFC also exhibit responses to the absence of an expected reward and punishment.
+Another population of neurons exhibits responses to novel stimuli and can "remember" familiar stimuli for up to a day.

-During cued reward or cued instrumental reward tasks, neurons in the OFC exhibit three general patterns of firing; firing in response to cues; firing before reward receipt; firing in response to reward receipt.
-In contrast to the medial prefrontal cortex and striatum, OFC neurons do not exhibit firing mediating by movement.
+During cued reward or cued instrumental reward tasks, neurons in the OFC exhibit three general patterns of firing; firing in response to cues: firing before reward receipt; firing in response to reward receipt.
+In contrast to the medial prefrontal cortex and striatum, OFC neurons do not exhibit firing mediated by movement.
 Their reward-predictive responses are, however, shaped by attention: when shifting attention between two alternatives, the same OFC population will represent positively the value of a currently attended item, but negatively the value of the unattended item.
 The encoding of reward magnitude is also flexible, and takes into account the relative values of present rewards.